travigd/documentation/readme.md

 ### Front Matter

 Every page written for Jekyll in markdown has front matter, which specifies information about the page.
 We specify a title for the page, the section it belongs to, and the version for that section.
-Title and section should be [title case](http://en.wiktionary.org/wiki/title_case), and the version number should be in the format X.X.X.
+Title and section should be [title case](http://en.wiktionary.org/wiki/title_case), and the version number should be in the format `X.X.X`.

 For example:
 ```markdown